Flow Search

 }

 We can see how much data really is in a simple flow.
 Fluency keeps a record of data in two formats: flow and event.
-The difference between these is that events are the uncorrelated direct logs, while the flow records are records of flows with all related events contained in them.
+The difference between these is that events are the uncorrelated direct logs, while flow records are the records of flows with all related events contained in them.

 The basics of a flow are called the Tuple.
 A TCP/IP tuple is composed of a source and destination’s addresses, ports and protocol used, such as TCP or UDP.
 Every tuple is unique at any given time.
-Fluency uses the characteristic of tuples to fuse the data into a single document, document being the big data word for record.
+Fluency uses the characteristic of tuples to fuse the data into a single document (document being the big data word for record).

 There is no communication data in a Fluency flow record unless provided by a reporting system.
 All the data being displayed, such as how long the communication and the HTTP negotiation, is called metadata.
 This type of data is used most commonly for behavioral analysis and analytics.